ravibhoraskar/ravibhoraskar.github.io/tmp.md

 Tokyo is known to have the best urban rail network in the world, and it was a pleasure to experience it in person.
 The trains were frequent and comfortable, the stations were clean and modern, the wayfinding was intuitive.
-Here are some other neat things I saw:
+Here are some neat things I saw:
-- Each station has a unique melody that gets played after the station name is announced.
-Listening to these made the experience of taking a train just a little more delightful for me
+- Each station has a unique jingle that gets played after the station name is announced.
+Listening to these made the experience of taking a train just a little more delightful
 - I had a lot of fun collecting eki-stamps --- colllectible rubber stamps unique to each station.
 Another thing that added delight to train travel
 <img